Areas of Expertise

 Professional Biography

-Dr. Pica joined the faculty of the Penn Graduate School of Education in 1983.
-She is currently director of the TESOL program and co-principal investigator of the Chinese Teacher Education program.
-In previous appointments, she was chair of the Language in Education division, a teacher of English as a Second Language, a speech and language pathologist, and an instructor of public speaking.
-Dr. Pica works on professional development with the School District of Philadelphia and the Pennsylvania Department of Education and is an academic advisor to universities in Korea, Spain, and India.
-She also directs the TESOL Workshop program at local and international levels.
-Dr. Pica serves on the editorial boards of many of the leading journals of language study, and has held guest lectureships at Temple University, Japan; the University of Sydney; the Federal University of Cuiaba, Brazil; and the TESOL Summer Institute.
+Dr. Pica works with the School District of Philadelphia and the Pennsylvania Department of Education on issues of policy and practice, and is an academic advisor to universities in Korea, Spain, and India.
+She also directs the TESOL Workshop program at community and international levels, the TESOL Specialist Program for International Educators, and a two week intensive Program for Professional Studies in TESOL.
+She serves on the editorial boards of many of the leading journals of language study, and has held guest lectureships at the US Department of Defense Language Institute; Temple University, Japan; the University of Sydney; the Federal University of Cuiaba, Brazil, the University of the Basque Country, and the TESOL Summer Institute.
 She has been awarded grants from the National Science Foundation, the Freeman Foundation, the Ivy League Consortium on Language Learning and Teaching, the United States Department of State, and the University of Pennsylvania Research Foundation.
 She has also received fellowships and tuition grants from the U.S. Department of Education to support local teachers and doctoral students.
-Additional recognitions include the Ethel G. Carruth term chair; a University of Pennsylvania Lindback Award; the GSE Teaching Excellence, Women Pioneers, and Alumni Association Helen C. Bailey Awards; an ACTFL (American Council on the Teaching of Foreign Languages) Research Award; the 2007 Freeman Award (Northeast Conference on the Teaching of Foreign Languages); and a TESOL Research Award, shared with her students.
+Additional recognitions include the Ethel G. Carruth term chair; a University of Pennsylvania Lindback Award; the GSE Teaching Excellence, Women Pioneers, and Alumni Association Helen C. Bailey Awards; an ACTFL (American Council on the Teaching of Foreign Languages) Research Award; the 2007 Freeman Award (from the Northeast Conference on the Teaching of Foreign Languages); and a TESOL Research Award, shared with her students.
 She has supervised more than 50 Ph.D. dissertations at Penn as well as at universities abroad.

 Research Interests and Current Projects